goderich/dissertation/dissertation.md

 | Squliq       | tunux   | ngarux  | qutux   |
 | Proto-Atayal | \*tunux | \*ŋarux | \*qutux |

 Proto-Atayal \*ə did not occur in the final (stressed) syllable.
-#tbl:proto-atayal-schwa
+The following is a discussion of reflexes of penultimate \*ə.
+In Squliq, Skikun, S'uli', and C'uli' it remained /ə/.
+In Matu'aw, it merged into /a/ in all cases.
+In Matu'uwal and Plngawan, there were various changes, conditioned by the environment.
+The reflexes are shown in @tbl:proto-atayal-schwa.

 : Correspondences of Proto-Atayal \*ə {#tbl:proto-atayal-schwa}